hacksur/model-one/README.md

 }
 ```

-4. Now we are going import the types and extend the User
+4. Now we are import the types and extend the User

 ```js
 // ./models/User.ts